 There are two types of screening that your doctor may recommend: the first requires blood collection to measure the level of the prostate-specific antigen PSA.
 Higher levels often indicate the presence of prostate cancer.

 The second test is a physical examination in which a doctor puts on gloves, lubricates the finger and inserts it into the rectum to see if the prostate is enlarged.
 If any of the results indicate the possibility of prostate cancer, your doctor will recommend further tests.

 "Early-stage prostate cancer (which is the most common) typically does not have any physical signs or symptoms," said Dr. Salim Cheriyan, a urologist with Baylor St. Luke's Medical Group.
 "This is why discussing the risks and benefits of screening with your physician is an important part of detecting prostate cancer."

 In the advanced stages, prostate cancer tends to produce the following symptoms which often prompt an immediate trip to one's primary care physician:

 - Difficulty achieving an erection

 - Bloody urine or semen

 - Pain in the hips, back or chest pain

 - Weakness or numbness in the lower extremities

-Patients in our network benefit from access to the nationally ranked Dan L Duncan Comprehensive Cancer Center, one of only three NCI-designated Comprehensive Cancer Centers in Texas, which brings innovative therapies from lab to bedside faster than ever to help stop cancer in its tracks.
+Patients in our network benefit from access to the nationally accredited Dan L Duncan Comprehensive Cancer Center, one of only three NCI-designated Comprehensive Cancer Centers in Texas, which brings innovative therapies from lab to bedside faster than ever to help stop cancer in its tracks.